Do Dogs Need Multivitamins?

 Conclusion: Are Canine Vitamins Good for Your Dog's Health?

-While most kibbles and vet-approved foods provide complete nutrition, senior dogs and those with chronic health issues may benefit from supplements.
+While most kibbles and vet-approved foods provide complete nutrition, senior dogs and those with chronic health issues may benefit from supplements or novel healthy foods.
 If your dog suffers from arthritis, joint pain, or other health concerns, discuss potential vitamin and supplement options with your veterinarian.

 If you're considering supplements, consider Lolahemp products.
 Lolahemp offers a variety of pet products with natural ingredients to support joint health, mobility, calming, and immunity.
 Show our site to your veterinarian, review our lab test results, and see if Lolahemp could help support your dog’s health.